aws/amazon-redshift-odbc-driver/README.md

 export DEPENDENCY_DIR=
-On Unix system you should provide dependencie folder.
-To do that, please set `DEPENDENCY_DIR` in `exports_basic.sh` file.
-For more information, please refer to BUILD.CMAKE.md file.
+Ensure proper dependencies are provided on Unix systems by configuring the dependency variable: Set the `DEPENDENCY_DIR` variable in the `exports_basic.sh`` file.
+For further details, consult the `BUILD.CMAKE.md` file.
 Then run:
 ```
 build64.sh n.n.n n